gracious-tech/copy.church/src/join/index.md

 <CommittedPerson v-for='id of people_ids_randomized' :key='id' :id='id'></CommittedPerson>

 ::: info Are you also freely giving?
-[Submit your profile](/join/apply/)
+[Submit your profile at freely.giving](https://freely.giving/people-apply)

 :::